-After all, it can reveal gaps in your processes and where you can gain efficiencies, which is always a bonus in a world where we’re focused on doing more with less.
+After all, it can reveal gaps in your processes and identify where you can gain efficiencies, which is always a bonus in a world where you're focused on doing more with less.

 Service-level agreements (SLAs) can indicate how quickly your team responds to work orders, which serves as an important data point to improve satisfaction among the stakeholders that you support.

-In addition, by leveraging an automated facility and maintenance management solution, your team doesn’t have to worry about facilitating notifications because the CMMS will do it automatically – ensuring your team can take their focus off clerical work and, instead, keep their attention on turning wrenches.
+In addition, by leveraging an automated facility and maintenance management solution, your team doesn’t have to worry about notifying requestors because your CMMS solution does it automatically – ensuring your team can focus on fixing things.

 This topline number can help you understand where you may have gaps in your processes.
-For instance, if it takes your team 12 days to fix a plumbing issue but three days to complete an electrical issue, it may indicate that you have a gap in skills within your organization or among your vendor team.
+For instance, if it takes your team 12 days to fix a plumbing issue but 3 days to complete an electrical issue, it may indicate that you have a gap in skills within your organization or among your vendor team.

 Digging deeper within this number can indicate where work orders may be held up throughout the process.
 Are they completed, but they never get closed out?
-Do they spend five days in the “acknowledged” stage, simply because you don’t have enough hands on deck?
+Do they spend 5 days in the “acknowledged” stage, simply because you don’t have enough hands on deck?

 How many work orders did your team complete last year?
 Last quarter?

-Keeping your thumb on the number of work orders that your team completes can be helpful for a number of reasons.
+Tracking the number of work orders that your team completes can be helpful for a number of reasons.
 For one, it can indicate your team’s workload and overall productivity.
 It’s not the only measurement of success by any means, but it can provide a quick snapshot.

 Lastly, it can demonstrate your success within the organization by serving as an internal metric to share with other stakeholders that’s easy to understand outside of the maintenance world.
-In doing so, it can improve your reputation internally and even augment internal communication by gaining recognition for your contributions.
+In doing so, it can improve your reputation internally and even augment internal communication by gaining recognition for your team's contributions.

-Understanding how your assets are performing can give insight into where you should focus your preventive maintenance program, as well as how to predict future investment needs for equipment.
+Understanding how your assets are performing can give you insight into where you should focus your preventive maintenance program, as well as how to predict future investment needs for equipment.

-To do so, gather data points around the number of reactive work orders by asset.
+To do so, gather data points about the number of reactive work orders by asset.
 This information can be collected on a monthly or quarterly basis.
 If you have two air handlers that were put into service at the same time, and one has double the amount of reactive work orders as the other, it indicates that there are some other issues that you need to address to ensure it’s operating at peak efficiency.